blahajjessie/13s-wiki/usage/git_setup.md

 * A **commit** is a snapshot of your repo at a point in time.
 Developers often commit after substantial progress as a checkpoint in their work.
 Please commit often, especially when you make a breakthrough.
     * In their most simplest form, commits are in linear, chronological order.
     * That is, if you make changes to fileA at timeA, then later make changes to fileB at timeB, the commit made at timeA does not have the latest changes to fileB.
 Meanwhile, the commit made at timeB will also include information in timeA, plus any new changes.
-* Every commit has a 40-character **has** associated with it.
+* Every commit has a 40-character **hash** associated with it.
-    * These are unique identiifers of a particular commit and is what you will be expected to submit onto Canvas.
+    * These are unique identifiers of a particular commit and is what you will be expected to submit onto Canvas.
     * Obtained via the Code -> Commits and then clicking the appropriate clipboard for a commit, or via `git log`.
 * A **remote** is the *online* version of your *local* (i.e, what you see in your file directory) repository.
-    * Remotes are often named, such as the classic `origin` which is the usual default.
+    * Remotes are often named, such as the usual default `origin`.
-    * The only part of the git process that requires an Internet connection is pushing onto the remote.
-This means you can *always* work and commit locally, and then push everything later.
+    * The only part of the git process that requires an Internet connection is pushing onto the remote. **This means you can *always* work and commit locally, and then push everything later.**

 The following diagram shows the relationship between the **working directory** (where you are currently coding in), the **staging area** (the preparation for a commit), the **local repository** (where your commits are), and the **remote repository** (the online location).